translate/virtaal/docs/features.rst

 .. _features#virtaal_features:

-Virtaal features
+Virtaal Features
 ****************
 Virtaal has many features for beginners and advanced users.

 .. _features#ideal_for_beginners:

-Ideal for beginners
+Ideal for Beginners
 ===================
 .. toctree::
    :maxdepth: 1